Asher Aharon Gross

 The Gross family were associated with Yeshiva University in New York.
 After his murder, Dr. Norman Lamm, president of the university, said “we remember the Gross family in their mourning.
 They only wanted to live in peace and to fulfill their love for Torah and for Zion.
 We share in their grief at the senseless killing of this young man who had so much to give to the world.”

 At the age of 18, he was attacked while standing at the roundabout on King David Street / Shuhada Street in Hebron near the wholesale market waiting for a ride.
 Three terrorists emerged from a car with knives and stabbed him in the stomach and chest.
 They fled in an awaiting vehicle in front of the wholesale market.
-Aharon's friends, who were in a nearby vehicle, saw the attack, and chased the terriorists in their own vehicle, and an exchange of gunfire ensued.
+Aharon's friends, who were in a nearby vehicle, saw the attack, and chased the terrorists in their own vehicle, and an exchange of gunfire ensued.

 Aharon ran bleeding towards the Avraham Avinu neighborhood but collapsed on the road.
 He was picked up by local Hebron Arab residents who thought he was a fellow Arab resident and brought him to Princess Alia Hospital.
 When the hospital staff saw his tzitzit fringes, they refused to treat him and he died of his wounds.
 His body was taken to a local Arab resident's home with the intention of hiding it, but the Israel Defense Forces recovered his body.